-Staff Contact: Neil Harpley
+Staff Contact: Neil Harpley CP15 S1 HPW3 Prereguisite: Upper Level status in Philosophy

 Controversy about the nature of persons and the criteria for personal identity has usually centred on the questions of whether persons are bodies or are minds and whether the criteria for their identity are physical or psychological.
 Philosophers have frequently ignored the social dimensions of personhood or, at best, given it only a peripheral place in the discussion.
 The notion that people are socially constructed will be given due weight and an attempt made to integrate the differing approaches to what it is to be a person.